The New Solo Album from Long John Makkay

 Long John Makkay:

 Yes, a complete chance meeting.
 After I had performed at the UK Country Radio Awards in Manchester last year, Mark gave me a copy of his brilliant 1968 Sony Records album Welcome to the Citadel.
 It was a wake-up call — such honest, brilliant British folk music.
-It inspired me to reach back to my own roots in acoustic guitar playing, writing and singing.
+It inspired me to reach back to my own roots in guitar playing, writing and singing.

 Sylvia Gilmour: Who has joined you on this journey?